 - the last molt gives birth to adults which are able to reproduce after a couple of days

 Lice can’t fly or jump.
 They just creep slowly on the cat’s skin or hair.

 At the beginning of the infestation, lice often remain unnoticed.
 But as they reproduce continually, the female laying one to two eggs per day, the population grows fast.

 By grooming regularly, cats limit this growth but there are places they can’t reach: the head and the neck.
 This is where you need to check, in priority.

 Moreover, lice infestations are more often seen in longhaired or older cats that are no more able to groom themselves frequently.

 To make sure your cat has lice, you’ll need to use a fine-toothed comb.
-This the same as those that are used for humans, children, or adults.
+This is the same as those that are used for humans, children, or adults.
 You'll pass the comb carefully through your cat's hair, preferably in the neck area.

 Then, while keeping the comb horizontal, you'll examine what you've got on the comb's teeth.
 Nits may be confused with skin flakes or dandruff.
 But if you see forms moving slowly along the teeth, it means you caught some lice: you need to consider treating your cat.